QUALITATIVE AND QUANTITATIVE COMPOSITION

 PHARMACEUTICAL FORM Tablets.

-Blue square tablets with flat surface and rounded margins with a dividing line and “BP” inlay on one side.
+Round, biconvex blue tablets with a dividing line inlay in one side.
 Marble is allowed on the surface of the tablets.

-For APOLLO to be effective, sexual stimulation is required.
+For SP AGRA to be effective, sexual stimulation is required.

 Administration to adults